Orange County, California: Regions of Orange County

 Orange County is sometimes divided into northern and southern regions.
 There are significant political, demographic, economic and cultural distinctions between North and South Orange County.
 A popular dividing line between the two regions is the Costa Mesa Freeway.

 Northern Orange County, including Anaheim, Fullerton, Garden Grove and Santa Ana, was the first part of the county to be developed and is culturally closer to neighboring Los Angeles County.
-This region is more Hispanic (mostly Mexican) and Asian (predominantly Vietnamese and Korean), more densely populated (Santa Ana is the among the most densely populated cities in the United States), younger, less wealthy and with higher unemployment.
+This region is more Hispanic (mostly Mexican) and Asian (predominantly Vietnamese and Korean), more densely populated (Santa Ana is among the most densely populated cities in the United States), younger, less wealthy and with higher unemployment.
 It has more renters and fewer homeowners and generally votes Democratic.
 There are notable exceptions to these general trends, such as strongly Republican Yorba Linda and affluent Anaheim Hills, North Tustin, and Villa Park.
 Northern Orange County is predominantly flat, giving way to the Santa Ana Mountains in the Northeast.

 Southern Orange County is wealthier, more residential, more Republican, predominantly non-Hispanic white, and more recently developed.
 Irvine, the largest city in the region, is an exception to some of these trends, being not only a major employment center, but also a major tech hub and education center with UCI.
 Furthermore, the city is an Asian plurality (both South and East Asian), and votes reliably Democratic in recent years.
 Southern Orange County almost always includes Irvine, Newport Beach, and the cities to their southeast, including Lake Forest, Laguna Hills, Laguna Niguel, Laguna Beach, Laguna Woods, Mission Viejo, San Juan Capistrano, Aliso Viejo, and San Clemente.

 Another region of Orange County is the Orange Coast, which includes the six cities bordering the Pacific Ocean.